60-Minute Workshops for Stage 3

 Designing Drama

 In Designing Drama, students examine how the elements of drama are used to shape meaning.
 We work together to recreate a series of key moments from iconic movie plots using Playroom’s collection of props and costumes.
-Our Teaching Artists guide students to consider how space, focus, symbol and tension can be used to convey meaning alongside the resources provided.
-Each movie moment is captured using an instant polaroid camera and compiled into a book for the class to keep.
+Our Teaching Artists guide students to consider how space, focus, symbol and contrast can be used to convey meaning alongside the resources provided.
+Each movie moment is captured using an instant polaroid-style camera and compiled into a book for the class to keep.
 We use the prints to reflect on our success in capturing the dramatic action of the plot.

 Designing Drama addresses outcomes DRAS3.2, DRAS3.3 and DRAS3.4.